gbytedev/zfs-multi-mount/README.md

 I generally do not endorse reusing passwords, but there are edge cases, like splitting up a pool into datasets for the sake of granular control over some of its properties while still needing the convenience of a single passphrase.

-This script can be used in a systemd service unlock encrypted datasets during boot.
+This script can be used in a systemd service to unlock encrypted datasets during boot.
 Practical if using several datasets with the same passphrase.

 ## Usage
 ### Load keys of all datasets and mount them